SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 Here, regular expressions for HTTP protocol are defined by 'up' and 'down' on line 2 and 3.
-Note that there are 2 regular expressions here because TCP is connection oriented protocol.
+Note that there are 2 regular expressions here because TCP is a connection oriented protocol.
-Whereas, UDP protocols have only 1 regular expression as follows.
+On the other hand, UDP protocols have only 1 regular expression as follows.

     1 torrent_dht: # BitTorrent DHT
     2   up:     '^d.*1:y1:[eqr].*e$'